Ottawa: Post-Confederation

-Post-Second World War
+Post–Second World War

 Ottawa's former industrial appearance was vastly altered by the 1950 Greber Plan.
 Prime Minister Mackenzie King hired French architect-planner Jacques Greber to design an urban plan for managing development in the National Capital Region, to make it more aesthetically pleasing and a location more befitting for Canada's political centre.
-Greber's plan included the creation of the National Capital Greenbelt, the Parkway and the Queensway highway system.
+Greber's plan included the creation of the National Capital Greenbelt, the Kichi Zibi Mikan and the Queensway highway system.
 His plan also called for changes in institutions such as moving downtown Union Station (now the Senate of Canada Building) to the suburbs, the removal of the street car system, the decentralization of selected government offices, the relocation of industries and removal of substandard housing from the downtown.
 The plan also recommended the creation of the Rideau Canal and Ottawa River pathways.

 In 1958, the National Capital Commission was established as a Crown Corporation through the National Capital Act.
-The commission's original mission was to implement the Greber Plan recommendations—which it conducted during the 1960s and 1970s.
+The commission's original mission was to implement the Greber Plan recommendations conducted during the 1960s and 1970s.
 This marked the creation of a permanent political infrastructure for managing the capital region.
-Prior attempts to do so in the previous 50 years had been temporary in nature.
-These included plans from the 1899 Ottawa Improvement Commission (OIC), the Todd Plan in 1903, the Holt Report in 1915 and the Federal District Commission (FDC) which was established in 1927 with a 16-year mandate.
+Prior attempts to do so in the previous 50 years had been temporary.
+These included plans from the 1899 Ottawa Improvement Commission (OIC), the Todd Plan in 1903, the Holt Report in 1915 and the Federal District Commission (FDC) established in 1927 with a 16-year mandate.

 From 1931 to 1958, City Hall had been at the Transportation Building adjacent to Union Station (now part of the Rideau Centre).
-In 1958 a new City Hall opened on Green Island near Rideau Falls where urban renewal had recently transformed this industrial location into green space.
+In 1958, a new City Hall opened on Green Island near Rideau Falls, where urban renewal had recently transformed this industrial location into a green space.
 In 2001, Ottawa City Hall returned downtown to a 1990 building on 110 Laurier Avenue West, the home of the now-defunct Regional Municipality of Ottawa-Carleton.
 This new location was close to Ottawa's first (1849–1877) and second (1877–1931) City Halls.
 This new city hall complex also contained an adjacent 19th-century restored heritage building formerly known as the Ottawa Normal School.